travelertt/Insert-Templates-Module/README.md

 # Insert Templates Module
-This module provides a UI for inserting templates into textfields for complex markup.
+This module provides a UI for inserting templates into textfields for complex markup in Drupal.
 Users can create additional templates.

 ## Idea